Unboxed-Software/solana-course/content/token-program.md

 Tokens can be removed through burning and decrease the token supply of the associated `mint`.

 To burn tokens using the `spl-token` library, you use the `burn` function.
 The `burn` function returns a `TransactionSignature` that can be viewed of Solana Explorer.

-This function requires the following arguments:
+The `TransactionSignature` function requires the following arguments:

-- `connection` the connection to the cluster
+- `connection` the JSON-RPC  connection to the cluster
-- `payer` payer for the transaction
+- `payer` the account of the payer for the transaction
 - `account` the token account to burn tokens from
 - `mint` the token mint associated with the token account
-- `owner` the owner of the token account
+- `owner` the account of the owner of the token account
 - `amount` the amount of tokens to burn

 All together, that looks like this: